freedomofpress/securedrop/docs/test_the_installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All access to the SecureDrop servers should be performed over SSH from the
-Admin Workstation.
+*Admin Workstation*.
 To aid in troubleshooting, physical logins via TTY are
 supported, but require 2FA to be configured.
 See the :doc:`2FA setup guide
 <google_authenticator>` for information how to enable console logins.